ska-telescope/ska-sdp-wflow-mid-selfcal/docs/src/pipeline.rst

     -h, --help            show this help message and exit --version             show program's version number and exit --singularity-image SINGULARITY_IMAGE
-                          Path to the singularity image file with both wsclean and DP3 installed. (default: None) --base-outdir BASE_OUTDIR
+                          Optional path to a singularity image file with both WSClean and DP3 installed.
+If specified, run WSClean and DP3 inside singularity containers; otherwise, run them on bare metal. (default: None)
+    --base-outdir BASE_OUTDIR
-                          Base output directory; a uniquely named sub-directory will be created, in which all products will be written. (default: /home/vince/repositories/ska-sdp-wflow- mid-selfcal/docs)
+                          Base output directory; a uniquely named sub-directory will be created, in which all products will be written. (default: <current working directory>)
     --size SIZE SIZE      Output image size as two integers <width> <height> (default: None) --scale SCALE         Scale of a pixel, as a string such as "20asec" or "0.01deg". (default: None) --initial-sky-model INITIAL_SKY_MODEL